gustav-mb/PRDAT-assignments/Assignment 2/README.md

 # Programs as Data - Assignment 1

+Non-code answers to the exercises are given in this document!

 Assignments are from Programming Language Concepts (PLC), by Peter Sestoft, Springer 2017 and Basic Compiler Design (BCD) by Torben Mogensen, DIKU 2010

 </br>